macks22/gmu-dia2/dbaccess/docs/nsf-xml-schema-details.md

 ## XML Schema Breakdown

-    Award (sequence): Top-level tag for each award; contains all info relevant to the award.
+Each year is downloaded as a zip file.
+Each zip file contains a bunch of XML files, each containing info for exactly one award.
+These files are named using the award ID:

+    <awardID>.xml

+Each XML file has a `rootTag>`, followed by an `<Award>` tag which contains the following
+elements:

-        AwardID (int): The unique ID of the award.
+1. AwardID (int): The unique ID of the award.

-        AwardTitle (string): The title of the award.
+2. AwardTitle (string): The title of the award.
-        AbstractNarration (string): An overview of what the research is seeking to do.
+3. AbstractNarration (string): An overview of what the research is seeking to do.

-        AwardEffectiveDate (dateTime): The date the award funding starts.
+4. AwardEffectiveDate (dateTime): The date the award funding starts.
-        AwardExpirationDate (dateTime): The date the award funding ends.
+5. AwardExpirationDate (dateTime): The date the award funding ends.

-        MinAmdLetterDate (dateTime): The first date the award was amended.
+6. MinAmdLetterDate (dateTime): The first date the award was amended.
-        MaxAmdLetterDate (dateTime): The last date the award was amended.
+7. MaxAmdLetterDate (dateTime): The last date the award was amended.

-        AwardAmount (int): The amount of money awarded to date.
+8. AwardAmount (int): The amount of money awarded to date.
-        ARRAAmount (string): Portion of AwardAmount funded by the American Recovery and Reinvestment Act (ARRA).
+9. ARRAAmount (string): Portion of AwardAmount funded by the American Recovery and Reinvestment Act (ARRA).

-        AwardInstrument (sequence): Listing of classifications for this award.
+10. AwardInstrument (sequence): Listing of classifications for this award.
-            Value (string): A particular classification (e.g. "Standard Grant", "Cooperative Agreement", "Contract").
+    1. Value (string): A particular classification (e.g. "Standard Grant", "Cooperative Agreement", "Contract").

-        Organization (sequence): The NSF organization(s) funding the grant.
+11. Organization (sequence): The NSF organization(s) funding the grant.
-            Code (int): Unique ID of the organization funding this award.
+    1. Code (int): Unique ID of the organization funding this award.
 DIRECTORE, DIVISON, or COMBO?
-            Directorate (sequence): Listing of directorates funding this award.
+    2. Directorate (sequence): Listing of directorates funding this award.
-                LongName (string): Name of directorate.
+        1. LongName (string): Name of directorate.
-            Division (sequence): Listing of divisions funding this award.
+    3. Division (sequence): Listing of divisions funding this award.
-                LongName (string): Name of division.
+        1. LongName (string): Name of division.

-        ProgramElement (sequence): Listing of programs funding this award.
+12. ProgramElement (sequence): Listing of programs funding this award.
-            Code (int): Unique ID of the program.
+    1. Code (int): Unique ID of the program.
-            Text (string): Name of the program.
+    2. Text (string): Name of the program.

-        ProgramReference (sequence): Listing of programs related to the one funding this award.
+13. ProgramReference (sequence): Listing of programs related to the one funding this award.
-            Code (int): Unique ID of the program referenced.
+    1. Code (int): Unique ID of the program referenced.
-            Text (string): Name of the program referenced.
+    2. Text (string): Name of the program referenced.

-        ProgramOfficer (sequence): A listing of all Program Officers responsible for this award.
+14. ProgramOfficer (sequence): A listing of all Program Officers responsible for this award.
-            SignBlockName (string): The name of the Program Officer.
+    1. SignBlockName (string): The name of the Program Officer.

-        Investigator (sequence): A listing of all investigators who have worked on or are working on this award.
+15. Investigator (sequence): A listing of all investigators who have worked on or are working on this award.
-            FirstName (string): The first name of the investigator.
+    1. FirstName (string): The first name of the investigator.
-            LastName (string): The last name of the investigator.
+    2. LastName (string): The last name of the investigator.
-            EmailAddress (string): The email address of the investigator (optional).
+    3. EmailAddress (string): The email address of the investigator (optional).
-            StartDate (dateTime): The date the investigator started working on this award.
+    4. StartDate (dateTime): The date the investigator started working on this award.
-            EndDate (dateTime): The date the investigator stopped working on this award.
+    5. EndDate (dateTime): The date the investigator stopped working on this award.
-            RoleCode (int): The role of the investigator, identified by an integer code.
+    6. RoleCode (int): The role of the investigator, identified by an integer code.
             Either "Principal Investigator" or "Co-Principal Investigator".

-        Institution (sequence): The institution sponsoring this award (PO/Investigator affiliation).
+16. Institution (sequence): The institution sponsoring this award (PO/Investigator affiliation).
-            Name (string): Name of the institution.
+    1. Name (string): Name of the institution.
-            PhoneNumber (decimal): Phone number of the institution.
+    2. PhoneNumber (decimal): Phone number of the institution.
-            CityName (string): Name of the city where the institution is located.
+    3. CityName (string): Name of the city where the institution is located.
-            StreetAddress (string): Name of the street on which the institution is located.
+    4. StreetAddress (string): Name of the street on which the institution is located.
-            StateCode (string): The
+    5. StateCode (string): The
-            StateName (string): Name of the state in which the institution is located.
+    6. StateName (string): Name of the state in which the institution is located.
-            ZipCode (int): Zip code of the institution's postal address.
+    7. ZipCode (int): Zip code of the institution's postal address.
-            CountryName (string): Name of the country in which the institution is located.
+    8. CountryName (string): Name of the country in which the institution is located.

-        FoaInformation (sequence): Funding Opportunity Anouncement (FOA) reference (to Grants.gov FOA listing).
+17. FoaInformation (sequence): Funding Opportunity Anouncement (FOA) reference (to Grants.gov FOA listing).
-            Code (int): Unique ID of FOA.
+    1. Code (int): Unique ID of FOA.
-            Name (string): Name of FOA.
+    2. Name (string): Name of FOA.